HelTecAutomation/HeltecDocs/doc/node/esp32/source/capsule_sensor_v3/lorawan.md

 This topic describes how to quickly get started with the sensor version of Capsule Sensor V3 and upload it to the server via LoRaWAN.

-If you accidentally erase the code, please refer to the WirelessBoot theme： [How to refresh the firmware](https://docs.heltec.org/en/node/esp32/capsule_sensor_v3/wireless_boot.html).
+If you accidentally erase the code, please refer to the WirelessBoot theme: [How to refresh the firmware](https://docs.heltec.org/en/node/esp32/capsule_sensor_v3/wireless_boot.html).

 [Capsule Sensor V3 LoRaWAN Firmware Download.](https://resource.heltec.cn/download/Heltec%20Capsule%20Sensor%20V3/lorawan.bin)